Are you afraid that you’d let yourself go and gain weight if you stopped dieting?

-At the beginning of each year, we are exposed to many messages that tell us we need to change our bodies.
-This messaging can cause us to feel down about ourselves or lead us to believe that we need to care about our weight.
+At the beginning of each year, we’re exposed to many messages that tell us we need to change our bodies.
+This messaging can cause us to feel down about ourselves.
+Or lead us to believe that we need to take control of our weight.

-However, all of these programs and challenges feed into the internal belief that you are not good enough as you are.
+All of these weight loss programs and lifestyle challenges feed into the internal belief that you are not good enough as you are.
 They keep you feeling dissatisfied and discontent with your body.

 Furthermore, they provide a sliver of hope that there is just one more approach to weight loss you should try before you give up and let your body go.